 Visitors to Spain are spoilt for choice with a vast number of interesting locations to visit, so what made us choose Denia as a winter holiday location?
 The clue partly lies in the question.
 Denia is located on the Costa Blanca, roughly translated as the White Coast.
 It has one of the mildest climates on the Spanish mainland, with temperatures in the mid-50s Fahrenheit and often higher in the winter.
-The above photo was taken in January.
+The photo above was taken in January.

 Denia lies halfway between Valencia and Alicante.
 Both have airports, which increases the chance of finding a good flight deal.

 There are many hotels on the Costa Blanca.
-Keen to fill their rooms in the quieter months, these hotels often offer good deals to out of season travelers.
+Keen to fill their rooms in the quieter months, these hotels often offer good deals to out-of-season travelers.

 Our Top 10 Things to See in and Around Denia